rahulvenugopal/haveyoumetrahul/content/about/index.en.md

 - Working with founders who are building/aims to build a core team
 - Be the team who is going to build the core engine which fuels the company for the next 10 years
 - Fast work cycles
-- Working on high risk - high rewards projects
+- Working on high risk - high rewards projects involving deep tech
 - Founders who are level headed at the same time with `whatever it takes` attitude
-- Remote or hybrid (if in Bengaluru) work
+- Remote or hybrid work

 #### What am I `not` looking for?
 - Working with founders who are planning to toss this for the next highest bidder
 - Running the company on `marketing muscles` alone and literally no `deeptech` wings

 #### What can you expect from me?
-- All chips in
+- All chips in, fast learner
 - Expertise, learn new things at a faster pace
-- Teach and build a team
+- Own the work, teach and build a team

-- Own the work
+> Shoot me an email at `rhlvenugopal@gmail.com`

+{{< figure src="time_to_fly.png">}}